The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 Overview

-With a direct Snowflake integration, Experimentation Events Export decisions and conversions display automatically in your Snowflake instance:
+With the Snowflake integration, Experimentation Events Export decisions and conversions display automatically in your Snowflake instance:

 Get started

-• Check with your Snowflake representative that Secure Data Sharing is a feature available in your Snowflake plan.
+• Check with your Snowflake representative that Secure Data Sharing is available in your Snowflake plan.

-• Send Optimizely your Snowflake account name and region.
+• Send Optimizely Support your Snowflake account name and region.
+See Account identifiers.

 • Verify you can query your Experimentation Events Export datasets with Snowflake when Optimizely confirms the share is enabled.
 This typically takes a few days.